Let me draw you a picture

 Presenting multiple versions of the same concept can be an extremely powerful way to change someone’s mind.

-I’m not yet to the end of Gardner’s full argument, but I suspect none of us are just one intelligence.
-We each have several (perhaps many) ways of knowing and depend on our different intelligences to walk through life.
-So hearing multiple versions of a concept may trigger something inside us that suddenly opens our eyes or our empathy.
-As advertisers well understand, presenting the beautiful woman next to the car or perfume bottle spurs an emotional leap that can bypass rationality.
+I suspect none of us are just one intelligence.
+We each have several (perhaps many) ways of knowing and depend on our different types of intelligence to walk through life.
+Experiencing multiple versions of a concept may trigger something inside us that suddenly opens our eyes or generates empathy.
+As advertisers well understand, presenting the striking model next to the car or perfume bottle spurs an emotional leap that can bypass rationality.
 Words alone don’t do that as often.

-My own daily experiments with drawing, though uniformly not up to par, have still showed a way forward with understanding.
-When stuck with words, I can switch to dumb sketch mode and begin to move forward again.
+Though uniformly not up to par, my daily drawing experiments have shown a way forward with understanding.
+When stuck with words, I can switch to sketch mode and begin to make headway again.

 All this makes me wonder about the work we each need to do to find new ways to express those deep things inside that need to come out but have so far fallen on deaf ears.